xaliphostes/introspection/README.md

 - For JavaScript (via V8, Node.js addons, or Emscripten), the reflection data enables automatic generation of property descriptors and method wrappers, allowing seamless integration where JavaScript objects can directly access C++ class members as properties and call methods with automatic type conversion between JavaScript values and C++ types.

-The key advantage is that once a C++ class inherits from Introspectable and registers its members/methods, it can be automatically exposed to all three languages using the same introspection metadata, drastically reducing the maintenance burden of keeping multiple language bindings synchronized with C++ class changes.
+The key advantage is that once a C++ class inherits from Introspectable and registers its members/methods, it can be automatically exposed to all scripting languages using the same introspection metadata, drastically reducing the maintenance burden of keeping multiple language bindings synchronized with C++ class changes.

 ## Features